apltola/jbook/README.md

 # jbook

-it's kinda like a codepen clone
+it's kinda like a codepen clone but not exactly

+    > npm install
+    > npm run start

+    go to localhost:3000